Experts warn of ‘most dangerous’ mpox strain spreading in Democratic Republic of the Congo

 Understanding mpox

-Mpox, a viral illness, is transmitted through close contact with infected humans or animals, as well as through contaminated materials such as sheets.
+mpox, a viral illness, is transmitted through close contact with infected humans or animals, as well as through contaminated materials such as sheets.
 The disease manifests with painful and scarring lesions, primarily affecting the face, anus, and genitals.
 Common symptoms include a skin rash, fever, headache, muscle aches, and swollen lymph nodes.

 New strain raises concerns